vis-kid/octopress_drafts_previewer/source/_posts/2015-10-20-Factory-Girl-Guide-02.markdown

 create(:spy_car, :cloaked, :night_vision, :submarine, :weaponized)
 ```

+Reads much better no?
+Especially when no variable names are involved.

-You can even reuse traits as attributes on other factories and traits:
+You can even reuse traits as attributes on other traits and factories:

 ``` ruby
 FactoryGirl.define do